-After all, imagine your life based on choices made from the heart that line up with your core values.
-And that’s what you get—most of the time—when you are mindful.
+Imagine your life based on choices made from the heart that line up with your core values.
+That’s what you get – most of the time – when you are mindful.

 This article discusses the benefits of performing mindfulness with others and describes activities that work well in a group setting.

-Before you read on, you might like to download our 3 Mindfulness Exercises for free.
-These science-based, comprehensive exercises will help you cultivate a sense of inner peace throughout your daily life and also give you tools to enhance the mindfulness of your groups.
+Before you continue, you might like to download our three Mindfulness Exercises for free.
+These science-based comprehensive exercises will help you cultivate a sense of inner peace throughout your daily life and also give you tools to enhance the mindfulness of your groups.

 Humans are social animals.
 We have evolved to connect and share our thoughts and beliefs with other like-minded individuals.